Answers to Nothing

-Answers to Nothing is the second solo studio album by the Scottish musician Midge Ure, released in August 1988 by Chrysalis Records.
+Answers to Nothing is the second solo studio album by the Scottish musician Midge Ure, released on 30 August 1988 by Chrysalis Records.
 It was the first release by Ure following the demise of Ultravox.

 Ure wrote, produced and recorded all the songs over the span of ten months in his 24-track home studio.
 As a solo artist, Ure only hit the singles chart once in America with the single "Dear God".
 It reached No. 95 on the Billboard Hot 100, No. 6 on the US Billboard Mainstream Rock chart and at No. 4 on the US Billboard Alternative Music chart in 1989.